la2050/archive/_projects/2015/la-pop-up-parks.md

     needs.
 In Venice it was quite place to work, create, sit down (there are no places to sit on AK Blvd) and bring family and friends without a more raucous element in proximity.
 In other communities the requests may differ.
-areas_impacted: ''
-partners: ''
-Please specify below: >-
-  We can build these parks anywhere there is unused or open lots in the city or county
-'Describe in greater detail how you will make LA the best place to connect:': >- Our parks are free to use by anyone.
-Paid for by grants, sponsors and partners and built in 30-45 days on a lot that is totally unused or unwanted.
-In our park in Venice, there are places to work on your own or in teams.
-Many young parents come by with small children so they can be engaged in their community without sacrificing parental quality time.
-Events can book out the space for non-commercial purposes and local organizations use the space for community meetings and gatherings (both civil and religious).
-We are unbranded, totally inclusive and literally a gift to the local community.
-We also build a robust website, provide free wifi, set up a staffing and oversight plan and even bring in local food and drink vendors so that park guests have a chance to get something light to eat or drink.
-Please list at least one major barrier/challenge you anticipate.
-What is your strategy for overcoming these obstacles?: >- We've identified hundreds of open lots across LA, we need the city to allow us to transform these lots and financial partners to underwrite the costs.
-We also need slight zoning changes on some of the land but that is also avoidable through selective consideration of potential lots.
-Otherwise, no barriers exist and we already built this in Venice so a proof of concept exists and I encourage all judges to visit the Venice Pop up Park to be convinced of our effectiveness at making neighborhoods better.
-Please explain how you will evaluate your work.: >-
-  We evaluate our work based on three things.
-1) can we get people to use the park once it's built 2) can we attract the right kinds of events that will be productive and respectful of neighbors 3) Can we gain overwhelming acceptance and support from the immediately surrounding community prior to construction so we can build a park that fits what the surrounding community needs.
-In Venice it was quite place to work, create, sit down (there are no places to sit on AK Blvd) and bring family and friends without a more raucous element in proximity.
-In other communities the requests may differ.
-Are there other organizations doing similar work (whether complementary or competitive)?
-What is unique about your proposed approach?: >-
-  Yes.
-Pop up parks are not new.
-They are done by community organizations and brands all the time.
-However, we can't find any organizations doing them in LA right now.
-We did this because we could and we needed to for our community.
-We are applying for this grant because others have begged us to do this again and again and we think the cost metrics finally support that goal.
-'Please identify any partners or collaborators who will work with you on this project.
-How much of the $100,000 grant award will each partner receive?': >-
-  The 100K grant will be used to set up a program to build 5-7 pop up parks all over LA.
-We build these parks well enough so that can be permanent but we call them pop up parks because sometimes the land chosen may have another purpose in the next few years and then we can literally pick up the park and bring it to a new location where it can do good.
-The whole process we create was such that almost everything is re-used.
-For each project we will recruit a design firm that reflects the local community and is able to pull the best ideas out of the local residents.
-The City and County of LA will have to partner with us as well since they most likely own the land we will build on.
-For the Venice Park we found private property to do this on so we didn't have to deal with government red tape on the pilot program.
-How do you plan to scale the success of your proposal?: >- With more parks we can make deals with telco's to provide free wifi.
-TWC passpoint seems like the most likely since they are city wide already and can just provide us log in access to the network. we have relationships with Lowes and Home Depot and with higher volume of park they are interested in donating materials.
-The only thing that slows our scaling down would be the interest in local/city/county government in allowing citizens to use their own resources to beautify and enhance their neighborhoods.
-We also would have to work very hard to recruit and hold onto human capital in the form of coordination and construction volunteers.
 cached_project_image: >-
   https://archive-assets.la2050.org/images/2015/la-pop-up-parks/maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F23850%252Fdisplay%252FIMG_9355.JPG=c570x385.jpg
 maker_image_id: '23850'